Whataboutism

 "Whataboutism" or "whataboutery" (as in, "but what about X?") refers to the propaganda strategy of responding to an accusation with a counter-accusation instead of offering an explanation or defense against the original accusation.
 It is an informal fallacy that the accused party uses to avoid accountability—whether attempting to distract by shifting the conversation's focus away from their behaviour or attempting to justify themselves by pointing to the similar behaviour (which may be true or false, but irrelevant) of their opponent or another party who is not the current subject of discussion.

-From a logical and argumentative point of view, whataboutism is considered a variant of the "tu quoque" pattern, which is a subtype of the ad hominem style of argument.
+From a logical and argumentative point of view, whataboutism is a variant of the "tu quoque" pattern, a subtype of the ad hominem style of argument.

-The communication intent is often to distract from the content of a topic (red herring).
-The goal may also be to question the justification for criticism and the legitimacy, integrity, and fairness of the critic, which can take on the character of discrediting the criticism, which may or may not be justified.
-Common accusations include double standards, and hypocrisy, but it can also be used to relativize criticism of one's own viewpoints or behaviors (A: "Long-term unemployment often means poverty in Germany."
+The intent is often to distract from the topic's content (red herring).
+The goal may also be to question the justification for criticism and the critic's legitimacy, integrity, and fairness, which can discredit the criticism whether or not it is justified.
+Common accusations include double standards and hypocrisy, but it can also be used to relativize criticism of one's own viewpoints or behaviors (A: "Long-term unemployment often means poverty in Germany."
 B: "And what about the starving in Africa and Asia?").
-Related manipulation and propaganda techniques in the sense of rhetorical evasion of the topic are the change of topic and false balance (also called "bothsidesism").
+Related manipulation and propaganda techniques that involve rhetorical evasion of the topic include changing topic and false balance (also called "bothsidesism").

 Some commentators have defended the usage of whataboutism and tu quoque in certain contexts.
 Whataboutism can provide necessary context into whether or not a particular line of critique is relevant or fair, and behavior that may be imperfect by international standards may be appropriate in a given geopolitical neighbourhood.
 Accusing an interlocutor of whataboutism can also in itself be manipulative and serve the motive of discrediting, as critical talking points can be used selectively and purposefully even as the starting point of the conversation (framing, framing effect, priming, cherry picking).
 The deviation from them can then be branded as whataboutism.
 Both whataboutism and the accusation of it are forms of strategic framing and have a framing effect.